Detroit Child Abuse Lawyer

 - The child was either harmed or put into a situation in which he or she was at an unreasonable risk of being harmed

 If your lawyer can show that there is a reasonable doubt concerning the truth of even one of the above elements, the jury must acquit you—at least in the ideal world where juries always follow the judge’s instructions.
 Unfortunately for child abuse suspects, prosecutors sometimes rile up the passions of jury members to such an extent that they may be tempted to return a guilty verdict despite the weakness of the prosecution’s case.
-A skilled Detroit child abuse lawyer can connect with the jury and ensure that they get your side of the story and understand their duty to follow the judge’s instructions.
+A skilled Detroit violent crimes attorney can connect with the jury and ensure that they get your side of the story and understand their duty to follow the judge’s instructions.

 Affirmative Defenses Against Child Abuse Charges